CEN3031-Spring23/cen3031-spring23-semester-project-group-7/README.md

 1. To start a game select the "Start Game" button on the menu
 2. Once taken to the game screen, you must place your bet
     - Make your selection for how much money you would like to bet
-    - Select the "Submit Bet" button to confirm your bet and be dealt your first two cards
+    - Select the "Submit Bet" button to confirm your bet and you will be dealt your first two cards
 3. Once you have received your cards and have looked at the dealer's hand, make your decision by selecting one of the buttons at the bottom of the screen (Hit, Stand, etc.)
-4. Continue making your choices until you have you stand or bust
+4. Continue making your choices until you stand or bust
-5. Once the game is over, repeat steps 2-4 to continue playing or select the "Exit" button to close the application
+5. Once the game is over, select "Play Again" and repeat steps 2-4 to continue playing
+6. If you are done playing, select the "Exit" button to close the application or select "Home" to return to the menu screen

 #### **Finding The Rules**